 Overall: Generally healthy but has several testable genetic conditions.
 Common Concerns:

-- Progressive Retinal Atrophy (PRA): Genetic eye disease leading to blindness.
+- Progressive Retinal Atrophy (PRA): Genetic eye disease.
 Reputable breeders test for this.

-- Renal Amyloidosis: Kidney disease that tends to affect older cats.
+- Renal Amyloidosis: Kidney disease affecting older cats.

 | Aspect | Singapura | Abyssinian |